 At the end of the research, a Multiple Correspondence Analysis (MCA) was conducted to identify connections between levels of nominal categorical data summarized by axes; the first two axes being the two most important dimensions in terms of the variance accounted for.
 The scope of the MCA is to determine potential socio-demographic parameters (age, gender, nationality, income, professional category and education level) associated with the use of media, the visit of art places and the interest for art/cultural information.
-The objective of the MCA is in particular to find out if the use of media and art-driven practices in the urban space can be related to one important dimension of cultural capital, that is, the “institutionalized state’ (Bourdieu, 1986, p.
+The objective of the MCA is in particular to find out if the use of media and art-driven practices in the urban space can be related to one important dimension of cultural capital, that is, the “institutionalized state” (Bourdieu, 1986, p.
 17), represented for instance by education level or national citizenship.
 As there is a large amount of missing data regarding the income of respondents in the 2009 cultural practices survey, we use the perception of income by residents, that is, if interviewees consider their income as sufficient to live decently.
 This will help us to investigate if the economic capital of residents is related to the media and to cultural practices in the city.

 Mass Media and the Consumption of the Arts in a Global Luxembourg: